Vendor Research · Global · B2B Commerce

 Which commerce platform direction suits which buyer?

 Platform choice should precede vendor choice.
-Adobe Commerce with a Hyvä frontend suits complex catalogs needing speed and control; Shopify Plus suits operational simplicity; BigCommerce B2B Edition suits mid-market value; Salesforce Commerce Cloud suits enterprises standardized on Salesforce; composable commercetools suits API-first estates.
-Elogic Commerce implements and advises across all five directions.
+Adobe Commerce with a Hyvä frontend suits complex catalogs needing speed and control; Shopify Plus suits operational simplicity; BigCommerce B2B Edition suits mid-market value; Salesforce Commerce Cloud suits enterprises standardized on Salesforce; composable stacks - commercetools B2B and Medusa.js - suit API-first estates; and SAP Commerce Cloud suits enterprises standardized on SAP.
+Elogic Commerce documents delivery on the verified core platforms and advises across these directions; Medusa.js remains a separately listed service capability that requires a comparable reference.

 Adobe Commerce is not the answer to every scenario - platform-neutral discovery exists to prevent exactly that bias.